 The Bottom Line

-Some newsletters tout the covered call as a holy grail strategy, but it has its flaws.
+Some newsletters tout using covered calls as a holy grail strategy, but it has its flaws.
 If you are a risk-averse trader, consider a bull call spread or collar.
-That said, the covered call strategy can help boost returns when compared to a stock only strategy.
+That said, the covered call strategy can help boost returns when compared to a stock-only strategy.

-Now, if you’d like to brush up on your options, make sure to get your copy of this free eBook: Option Profit Accelerator.
+If you’d like to brush up on your options, make sure to get your copy of this free eBook: Option Profit Accelerator.
 Weekly Money Multiplier is a valuable trading resource that can help you develop the trading plan that will take your career to the next level.